flotiq/flotiq-gatsby-blog-multilanguage/README.md

 2. **`.github`**: This directory contains templates of GitHub issues.

+3. **`/locales`**: This directory contains i18n translations JSON files.

-3. **`/node_modules`**: This directory contains all packages that your project depends on (npm packages) and are automatically installed.
+4. **`/node_modules`**: This directory contains all packages that your project depends on (npm packages) and are automatically installed.

-4. **`/src`**: This directory will contain all the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.
+5. **`/src`**: This directory will contain all the code related to what you will see on the front-end of your site (what you see in the browser) such as your site header or a page template. `src` is a convention for “source code”.

-5. **`/src/assets`**: This directory will contain all static assets for the project (images, favicons, custom fonts).
+6. **`/src/assets`**: This directory will contain all static assets for the project (images, favicons, custom fonts).

-6. **`/src/components`**: This directory will contain all small build blocks for your templates and layouts.
+7. **`/src/components`**: This directory will contain all small build blocks for your templates and layouts.

-7. **`/src/layouts`**: This directory will contain all layout templates for your pages.
+8. **`/src/layouts`**: This directory will contain all layout templates for your pages.

-8. **`/src/pages`**: This directory will contain all static pages for the project.
+9. **`/src/pages`**: This directory will contain all static pages for the project.

-9. **`/src/sections`**: This directory will contain all big build blocks for your project.
+10. **`/src/sections`**: This directory will contain all big build blocks for your project.

-10. **`/src/style`**: This directory will contain global styles for the project.
+11. **`/src/style`**: This directory will contain global styles for the project.

-11. **`/src/templates`**: This directory will contain all templates for automatically generated pages.
+12. **`/src/templates`**: This directory will contain all templates for automatically generated pages.

-12. **`.eslintignore`**: This file tells eslint which files it should not track / not fix.
+13. **`.eslintignore`**: This file tells eslint which files it should not track / not fix.

-13. **`.eslintrc.js`**: This is a configuration file for [Eslint](https://eslint.org/).
+14. **`.eslintrc.js`**: This is a configuration file for [Eslint](https://eslint.org/).
 Eslint is a tool to help keep the formatting of your code consistent automatically.

-14. **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.
+15. **`.gitignore`**: This file tells git which files it should not track / not maintain a version history for.

-15. **`.prettierignore`**: This file tells prettier which files it should not track / not fix.
+16. **`.prettierignore`**: This file tells prettier which files it should not track / not fix.

-16. **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
+17. **`.prettierrc`**: This is a configuration file for [Prettier](https://prettier.io/).
 Prettier is a tool to help keep the formatting of your code consistent.

-17. **`app.json`**: Configuration file for Heroku deploy.
+18. **`app.json`**: Configuration file for Heroku deploy.
 You can safely remove this file if you do not plan to deploy on Heroku.

+19. **`babel-extract.config.json`**: Configuration file for extracting i18n keys.
+Used by npm run extract command.

-18. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/) (if any).
+20. **`gatsby-browser.js`**: This file is where Gatsby expects to find any usage of the [Gatsby browser APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-browser/) (if any).
 These allow customization/extension of default Gatsby settings affecting the browser.

-19. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
+21. **`gatsby-config.js`**: This is the main configuration file for a Gatsby site.
 This is where you can specify information about your site (metadata) like the site title and description, which Gatsby plugins you’d like to include, etc. (Check out the [config docs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-config/) for more detail).

-20. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/) (if any).
+22. **`gatsby-node.js`**: This file is where Gatsby expects to find any usage of the [Gatsby Node APIs](https://www.gatsbyjs.com/docs/reference/config-files/gatsby-node/) (if any).
 These allow customization/extension of default Gatsby settings affecting pieces of the site build process.

-21. **`LICENSE`**: This Gatsby starter is licensed under the MIT license.
+23. **`LICENSE`**: This Gatsby starter is licensed under the MIT license.

-22. **`netlify.toml`**: Configuration file for Netlify deploy.
+24. **`netlify.toml`**: Configuration file for Netlify deploy.
 You can safely remove this file if you do not plan to deploy on Netlify.

-23. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc.).
+25. **`package.json`**: A manifest file for Node.js projects, which includes things like metadata (the project’s name, author, etc.).
 This manifest is how npm knows which packages to install for your project.

-24. **`README.md`**: A text file containing useful reference information about your project.
+26. **`README.md`**: A text file containing useful reference information about your project.

-25. **`static.json`**: Configuration file for caching the project.
+27. **`static.json`**: Configuration file for caching the project.

-26. **`tailwind.config.js`**: Configuration file for tailwind.
+28. **`tailwind.config.js`**: Configuration file for tailwind.

-27. **`yarn.lock`**: This is an automatically generated file based on the exact versions of your yarn dependencies that were installed for your project. **(You won’t change this file directly).**
+29. **`yarn.lock`**: This is an automatically generated file based on the exact versions of your yarn dependencies that were installed for your project. **(You won’t change this file directly).**

 ## Learning Gatsby